FOOD FOREST

 Edible Forest, Forest Garden, Orchard Garden

 A Food Forest (also called an edible forest, forest garden, orchard garden) is a healthy food growing method & ecological land practice that imitates and properly accelerates a natural abundant forest-like environment.
-Typical forest vegetation does not produce food; however a food forest is predominately made up of diverse trees and plants that do yield food - fruits, veggies, nuts, olives, herbs, legumes, and edible plants/flowers.
+Typical forest vegetation does not produce food; however a food forest is predominately made up of diverse trees and plants that do yield food - fruits, veggies, nuts, seeds, olives, herbs, legumes, and edible plants/flowers.
 Food forests also include medicinal, native, and ornamental/decorative (non-food producing) trees, plants & flowers.
 Incorporating pets, animals & bees is common as well.

 Food forests embrace beyond-organic, beyond-sustainable, eco-friendly, regenerative, and permaculture approaches.
 It simply involves observing nature, learning from nature, embracing nature, imitating nature, and properly accelerating nature's process.
 It's all about uncompromising collaboration with God & nature (for optimum success), rather than working against God & nature (inevitable failure).
 This calls for our intimate, intelligent and honorable participation.